 One of the most significant components of DLP is in classifying data and applying policies, many of which are driven by compliance regulations like the GDPR, HIPAA, or PCI-DSS.
 If the DLP software detects policy violations, it initializes a remediation process, including enforcing or imposing encryption, alerts, and data isolation to prevent sharing, downloading, or transferring sensitive data out of the network.

-Data loss prevention solutions are also used to monitor access and activity within the system, such as through email or instant messaging.
+Data loss prevention and protection solutions are also used to monitor access and activity within the system, such as through email or instant messaging.
 By doing so, organizations mitigate the risk of accidental or intentional exposure of sensitive data beyond authorized channels.
 If a leak or breach is detected, the DLP system applies pre-set protocols to encrypt, isolate, and protect company data, even after it’s left the system.

 Gartner estimates that 90% of all businesses will have implemented a DLP strategy by the end of 2021, which is a significant and fairly recent gain when you consider only 50% of companies were doing so in 2017.